microsoft/language-server-protocol/indexFormat/specification.md

 In the example above, the definition result has only one value: the id `7`.
 We could have instead emitted an edge directly pointing from id `14` to id `7`.
 However, we introduced the definition result vertex for two reasons:

 - To have consistency with all other requests that point to a result.
-- The result can actually be an array as well in languages that support type merging.
-The LSP result for the `textDocument/definition` request is defined as `Location | Location[]` as well.
+- The result is actually an array to support languages that have type merging.
+The LSP result for the `textDocument/definition` request is defined as `Location | Location[]` but for easier handling the LSIF only supports arrays.

 Consider the following TypeScript example: